SECURITIES AND EXCHANGE COMMISSION

 We believe combining the annual reports on Form 10-K of the Company and the Operating Partnership into this single report results in the following benefits:

 •Combined reports enhance investors' understanding of the Company and the Operating Partnership by enabling investors to view the business as a whole in the same manner as management views and operates the business;

 •Combined reports eliminate duplicative disclosure and provides a more streamlined and readable presentation since a substantial portion of the Company's disclosure applies to both the Company and the Operating Partnership; and

 •Combined reports create time and cost efficiencies through the preparation of one combined report instead of two separate reports.

 To help investors understand the significant differences between the Company and the Operating Partnership, this report presents the following separate sections for each of the Company and the Operating Partnership:

-•consolidated financial statements;
+•consolidated financial statements; and

 •the following notes to the consolidated financial statements: